 With the non-default option HANA Plan Visualizer -> Without Session Variables, ST05 calls the PlanViz with empty values for the session variables.
 The execution plan is then determined with values that correspond to the situation at the time of the PlanViz call.
 This plan may be very different from the plan chosen by the DB optimizer at the statement’s run time.

-New Feature: Navigate Directly to the PlanViz Result in SAP HANA Studio
+New Feature: Navigate Directly to the PlanViz Result in SAP HANA Studio or in HANA SQL Analyzer

 To do this from Windows, choose Control Panel -> Programs -> Default Programs -> Associate a file type or protocol with a specific program.